zeixcom/cause-effect/README.md

 # Cause & Effect

-Version 0.9.5
+Version 0.9.6

-**Cause & Effect** is a lightweight library for reactive state management with signals.
+**Cause & Effect** - efficient state management with signals that sync instantly and reactively across your application.

 ## Key Features

-* **State Signals**: Define states that auto-subscribe their dependencies and auto-notify them when the value changes.
-The set method
+* **Efficient State Management**: Use lightweight signals for state updates that automatically notify dependents when needed.
-* **Computed Signals**: Derive computed signals from sync or async functions.
-Like state signals they auto-subscribe their dependencies and auto-notify them when the computed value changes.
-With optional memoization, which is by default off for sync functions and on for async functions.
+* **Support for Asynchronous Operations**: Handle state updates smoothly, even when dealing with network requests or Promise-based libraries, without disrupting reactivity.
-* **Effects**: Trigger any effects when state or computed signals change.
+* **Memoized Computed Signals**: Optionally create derived values that are cached and automatically recalculated when source data changes.

 ## Installation